Scroll to top

 3. How to Plan a Minimum Viable Product (MVP)?

 To plan a minimum viable product, start by identifying the core features that are essential to solving the problem your product is addressing.
 Then, prioritize those features based on their importance and feasibility.
-Next, create a prototype or mockup of your MVP to test with potential users and gather feedback.
+Next, create a prototype or mock-up of your MVP to test with potential users and gather feedback.
 Finally, iterate and refine your MVP based on user feedback until you have a product that meets their needs and solves their problem.

 4. What are the objectives of MVP?